 • Have your child wear a hat with a brim when outdoors.

-• Remove clothes that your child has worn outside, and have your child bathe (including washing or rinsing his/her hair) when coming in from outside.
+• Remove clothes that your child has worn outside and have your child bathe (including washing or rinsing their hair) when coming in from outside.

 • Don’t ask your child to do yard work or other outdoor chores during the spring allergy season.

 • Keep doors and windows closed when pollen counts are high (check your local weather or pollen app) and use air conditioning to keep your home and car cool.